Blog

 The intersection of ADHD and menopause can pose challenges, but it’s also an opportunity to learn more about yourself and to find new ways to manage and embrace life’s changes.
 By understanding how these two conditions interact, you can take proactive steps to improve your overall well-being.
 Don’t be afraid to seek help, share your story, and connect with others on the same journey.

-Access to Work: ADHD Coaching
+Access to Work: ADHD Strategy Coaching

 What is Access to Work?